2018 United States House of Representatives elections in North Carolina: Results

 On November 27, 2018, the State Board of Elections declined to certify the election result in this congressional district, while certifying all the others, pending investigation of unspecified "potential wrongdoing".
 An investigation was opened focusing on McCrae Dowless, a political operative who was hired by the Harris campaign for get-out-the-vote work, and allegations of irregularities involving the collection of absentee ballots.
 On December 28, 2018, incoming House Majority Leader Steny Hoyer stated House Democrats' official position of declining to seat Harris on January 3.
 A new election was called.

 District 10

-The incumbent is Republican Patrick McHenry, who has represented the district since 2005.
-McHenry was re-elected with 63% of the vote in 2016.
+Incumbent Republican Patrick McHenry, who had represented the district since 2005, ran for re-election.
+He was re-elected with 63% of the vote in 2016.
+The district had a PVI of R+12.